MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 - If you want to use LinkedIn data for Relationship analytics, verify that the LinkedIn solution is installed in [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] and write-back from LinkedIn Sales navigator is enabled.

-### Enable advanced Sales Insights
+### Install premium Sales Insights

-The advanced Sales Insights features are not available by default.
-You must enable these features by accepting the terms and conditions for your organization.
+The premium Sales Insights features are not available by default.
+You must install these features by accepting the terms and conditions for your organization.
 To accept the terms and conditions, follow these steps:

 1. Sign in to **Dynamics 365 Sales** and go to the **Sales Hub** app.

-2. Go to **Change area** and select **Sales Insights settings**.
+2. Go to **Change area** at the bottom-left of the page and select **Sales Insights settings**.

     > [!div class="mx-imgBorder"]
     > ![Select Sales Insights settings option](media/si-admin-change-area-sales-insights-settings.png "Select Sales Insights settings option")